vuejs/vue-test-utils/docs/en/guides/testing-async-components.md

 > An example project will be made available.

 To simplify testing, `vue-test-utils` applies updates _synchronously_.
-However, there are some techniques you need to be aware ofwhen testing a component with asynchronous behavior such as callbacks or promises.
+However, there are some techniques you need to be aware of when testing a component with asynchronous behavior such as callbacks or promises.

 One common cases is components that use `watch`, which updates asynchronously.
 Below in an example of a component that renders some content based on a boolean value, which is updated using a watcher: